LaiMo2020/InhabitU/README.md

 ### Heruko:

-1- After creating an account at heroku and loogged in, created a new application using the Heroku dashboard.
+1- After creating an account at heroku and logged in, created a new application using the Heroku dashboard.

-2- Creating a new databas collection in mongoDB. collect the mongidb URL after adding a username and pasword.
+2- Creating a new databas collection in mongoDB. collect the mongodb URL after adding a username and password.

 3- Go to settings tab in Heroku, click on 'reveal config vars' and add config vars such as IP (0.0.0.0), PORT (5000), MongoDB Name, MongoDB URI (URL with DB name and password that i have created).

-4- Install Heroku via the console using 'npm install -g Heroku'.
+4- Install Heroku in the terminal using 'npm install -g Heroku'.

-5- Log into Heroku via the console using 'heroku login' and follow the on screen instructions to log in.
+5- Log into Heroku in the terminal using 'heroku login' and follow the on screen instructions to log in.

-6- Creating env.py to stor the festive data such as secret keys
+6- Creating env.py to store the festive data such as secret keys

 7- Create a requirements.txt via the terminal using 'pip3 freeze > requirements.txt'.